xieyuheng/fidb-zero/docs/manual/04-access-token.md

   for the default permissions.

-  For example, suppose we want all not logged in guests to be able to read all users public data.
+  For example, suppose we want all not logged in guests to be able to read all users public data:
-  The `.configs/default-token-issuer/index.json` would be:

   ```
   {